Organize your sites and pre-production environments for easy management and separated reporting in Adobe Target.

 If your host is not listed, refresh your browser.

 By default, a newly recognized host is placed in the Production environment.
-This is the safest environment because it does not allow inactive activities to be viewed from these hosts.
+The Production environment is the safest environment because it does not allow inactive activities to be viewed from these hosts.

 (Conditional) Click the Move icon ( ) to move the host into the Development, Staging, or other environment.